mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

    2. complete the remaining seeder files following courses.ts pattern
    3. ~~implement zod for validation~~
    4. I'd like to export the logs to a file in addition to exporting them to Sentry...
-1. Please note the following (also noted later in the document here)
-   1. We're using TypeScript 5.5+, meaning we no longer need the \_ adapter to integrate Effect with generator functions
-1. I need to know what changes we need to make to our Database sections of this document based on the current state of the seed.ts file and config.ts file.

 5. We need to use the Zod library to set up schema validation